IDE setup¶

 Setup for clangd¶

-is a Language Server Protocol (LSP) for C and C++.
+clangd is a Language Server Protocol (LSP) server for C and C++ using the

-Your IDE of choice can connect to clangd
+clang compiler.
+Your IDE of choice can connect to clangd to help

 development using C and C++.